Non-English versions of The Simpsons: Russian

-Although the show was heavily criticized for its "amorality", the broadcast has never been stopped and barely any censorship occurred, except for blurring alcohol and cigarettes appearances due to local law.
-A more serious censorship occurred in Looking for Mr. Goodbart, where the scene with Homer playing Peekimon Get in church has been cut off due to the similarities with the ongoing scandal with local blogger who had done the same thing in real life before and, eventually, got jailed.
+Although the show was heavily criticized for its "amorality", the broadcast was never halted and little censorship occurred, beyond blurring alcohol and cigarettes due to local law.
+A more serious case of censorship occurred in Looking for Mr. Goodbart, where the scene with Homer playing Peekimon Get in church was cut due to similarities with the ongoing scandal in which a local blogger who had done the same thing in real life was jailed.

-The translation is direct and the references to American pop-culture remain untouched, making jokes harder to understand for Russian viewer.
+The translation is direct and the references to American pop-culture remain untouched, making jokes harder to understand for Russian viewers.
 However, if possible, translators try to russify puns.
 "D'oh!" is usually "Чёрт!"
 (Damn!), "Ой!"
-(Oh!) or remain untouched.
+(Oh!) or remains untouched.